 Within the SMAC region, most of the transitional housing programs have moved to a Rapid Rehousing (RRH) model.
 The Link for youth RRH serves youth in Washington County.
 In addition, the YMCA started providing RRH for youth in July 2018 through a state-funded grant program.
 Solid Ground, a family housing provider continues to evaluate and make changes to their RRH program to best serve their clients.
 Solid Ground has recently added a Housing Specialist position to work specifically with housing search and landlord engagement.
 Over the last year of this change, Solid Ground has seen an increase in landlord engagement success and more consistent opportunities for program participants.
+In April 2020 the Community Action Partnership (CAPRW) was selected to provide RRH in Washington County for single adults.
+CAPRW will begin providing this service in September allowing for a RRH service for all populations experiencing homelessness.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs to ensure homeless households identified before leaving institutions are not discharged into homelessness.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs The SMAC region adopted discharge policies for foster care, health care, mental health and corrections to ensure homeless households identified before leaving institutions are not discharged into homelessness.
 The SMAC region has adopted discharge policies that coordinate discharge planning efforts with local programs to ensure that no one is discharged from foster care without a stable home.
 In accordance with Minnesota statutes, SMAC has developed discharge policies which include extension of foster care up to age 21 and all youth receive notice regarding their rights.
 The State and SMAC both mandate discharge policies.
 The SMAC has adopted discharge policies and coordinates local discharge planning efforts with regional and State programs to ensure that persons discharged from health care facilities are not discharged to homelessness.
 Persons discharged from long-term facilities are commonly discharged to transitional housing; group residential housing and SMAC funded rental assistance programs with services.
 In addition, the state mandates all persons committed to any of the state regional treatment facilities are assigned a mental health case manager.
 Discharge planning begins while the individual is committed and before the person is discharged.
 For individuals incarcerated in a state correctional facility, state staff is required to offer assistance with release planning.
 Inmates who have a specific medical and/or mental health issue are offered specialized and focused release planning assistance.
 Eligible offenders are typically housed in halfway houses and emergency housing placements until permanent housing is secured.
 Washington County Corrections staff attend the local Heading Home Washington (HHW) meeting to ensure coordination with local providers.